lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 # II.
 Segment leaf outline from digitized specimens obtained from GBIF

+To expand genus-level taxon sampling across Orobanchaceae as well as taxon-level sampling for several focal genera, we extracted leaf outline data from digitized specimens.

 If using herbarium specimen image, use `specimen_img_trace_to_individual_bw_mask.m` to segment individual leaves.